-Fees: $1,195 tuition, includes $300 non-refundable deposit upon acceptance into camp (but there are need-based scholarships available).
+Fees: $1,195 tuition, includes $300 non-refundable deposit upon acceptance into camp.
+(If that sounds like a lot, there are need-based scholarships available too!)

-* Please note this is only a REQUEST - by applying you are not guaranteed an audition slot.
-Slots are limited and will be granted on a lottery basis with a waitlist for overflow.
-Auditions are required for all available slots
+* Please note this is only a request for an audition; applications can't guarantee an audition slot.
+Slots are limited and will be granted on a lottery basis with a wait list for overflow.
+Auditions are required for all available slots.

-This special production will weave together suites of music from three previous Opera Camp productions: Hans Krása’s World War II era Brundibár, which was performed by children imprisoned in the Terezín concentration camp; the original work Friedl, about a woman who secretly taught art to the children of Terezín; the original work The White Bird of Poston, set during World War II in an Japanese internment camp in Arizona; and Then I Stood Up, reflecting on the Civil Rights Act of 1964.
-(See summaries of each show below.)
+This special production will weave together suites of music from three previous Opera Camp productions: Hans Krása’s World War II-era Brundibár, which was performed by children imprisoned in the Terezín concentration camp; the original work Friedl, about a woman who secretly taught art to the children of Terezín; the original work The White Bird of Poston, set during World War II in an Japanese internment camp in Arizona; and Then I Stood Up, reflecting on the Civil Rights Act of 1964.
+(See summaries of each show at the "read more" link below.)

-- Friedl was composed by Eli Villanueva, with a libretto by Leslie Stevens.
-It is the story of Friedl Dicker-Brandeis, an Austrian artist and teacher who secretly taught art to the children in Terezín.
+Friedl was composed by Eli Villanueva, with a libretto by Leslie Stevens.
+It's the story of Friedl Dicker-Brandeis, an Austrian artist and teacher who secretly taught art to the children in Terezín.
 Before she was killed in Auschwitz-Birkenau, she hid away the children’s drawings in a suitcase, ensuring that at least their art would survive.

-- Brundibár was written by Czech composer Hans Krása and librettist Adolf Hoffmeister on the eve of World War II.
-Two children, Annette and Little Joe, need to sing to raise money for their sick mother, but the cruel organ-grinder Brundibár would rather they keep silent.
-With the help of Cat, Dog, and Bird, good triumphs over evil, and music has the last word.
+Brundibár was written by Czech composer Hans Krása and librettist Adolf Hoffmeister on the eve of World War II.
+Two children, Annette and Little Joe, sing to raise money for their sick mother, but the cruel organ-grinder Brundibár would rather they keep silent.
+With the help of a cat, dog and bird, good triumphs over evil, and music has the last word.